 There were a number of regional traditions.
-Still, if you were to take a time machine back to the 1900s or the 1910s, the holiday would be very similar to what we celebrate today.
+Some traditions, such as dances, haven’t survived the test of time.
+Still, if you were to take a time machine back to the early 20th century, the holiday would be very similar to today.

 Party games included blow out the candle and bobbing for apples.

 Among the affluent, masquerade balls were the first social event after returning to the city from their summer homes.

 Jack o’ lanterns were carved and lit with candles.
 Halloween was considered a rustic holiday, and other decorations were inspired by nature.
 Common decorations included leaves, cornstalks, tree branches and vegetables.

 Some communities also hosted trick or treating.